Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

     target_size = (width_here, height_here),
 ...
 ```
-It bit me, as most frameworks I've used expect width first and then height.
-I mean, even when we talk about screen resolution we list width *then* height (e.g., `1920x1080`).
-Just stay aware when using rectangle images.
-Always RTFM (because I didn't).
+It bit me hard, as most frameworks I've used expect width first and then height.
+I mean, even when we talk screen resolution we list width *then* height (e.g., `1920x1080`).
+Just be aware when using rectangle images.
+Always RTFM (because, apparently, I didn't).

 The `train_test_ratio` controls how many images are held back for testing the model.
 I'd have to run through the code again, but I don't think this is needed.
-As the preprocessing script has already created a folder with a set number of validation images.
+As the preprocessing script already created a folder with a set number of validation images.
 Hmm, I'll add it to my [tech debt](https://en.wikipedia.org/wiki/Technical_debt) list.

 The `zoom_range` parameter controls how far the script should zoom in on the images.
-Lastly, `shear_range` controls how much of the images to clip off the edges before feeding them to the CNN.
+And, lastly, `shear_range` controls how much of the images to clip from the edges before feeding them to the CNN.

 [![](../images/lego_classifier/batch.png){: .float-right}](https://ladvien.com/lego_classifier/batch.png)
 #### Parameters: CNN Hyperparameters